Chamnes-Nham/first-django/Readme.md

 ## About This Project:
-The primary purpose of this project is to create a comprehensive user management system using Django REST Framework that includes advanced features such as:
+The primary purpose of this project is to create a comprehensive staff management system using Django REST Framework that includes advanced features such as:

 - User Authentication: Secure login, signup, and logout functionalities.
 - Role-Based Access Control: Permissions tailored for different user roles (admin, staff, and customers).